meinside/meinside.github.io/_posts/2014-08-26-Gogs-on-Raspberry-Pi.md

 Close your terminal and open a new one, then you will be able to run golang excutables.

+You can check your installation with following command:

+{% highlight bash %}
+$ go version
+go version go1.5.1 linux/arm
+{% endhighlight %}

 ### C. Install other requirements for Gogs

 You'll need to install some more packages before going to the next step.